 - Hand anatomy and MORE …

 Final Verdict: A helpful and useful gift if you work in an adult rehab facility.

 If you like massages or a little pampering, this self-massage tool is surely a mood booster.

 Its multi-dimensional surface helps improve flexibility, mobility, and balance.

 Included is a free video library that shows you how to use the foam roller along with various movements you can do.

 Final Verdict: This makes a great gift if you enjoy massages or who need a little TLC to work out those tight muscles, knots, or kinks.

 I want to wrap up by extending my gratitude to thank you for being here!

 Do you have other occupational therapist gifts to recommend?

 Affiliate Disclaimer: This post may contain affiliate links for your convenience.
-As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
-I only recommend items I truly believe in based upon in-depth research, reviews, and/or personal experience.
+As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
+We only recommend items we truly believe in based upon in-depth research, reviews, and/or personal experience.
 Thank you for your ongoing support to keep this website thriving for kids.